ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

 3. A single request from the browser will only invoke a single response from the HTTP server, while the transmission of a message to an application on the host may generate several response messages at once (for example, a message to clear the screen followed by a new screen image).

 These differences give rise to a need to ensure maintenance of session context between a client and a host application.
-This is done by the :index:`SESSION-CODE <pair: SESSION-CODE;Virtel session>` tag embedded in each template page.
+This is done by the :index:`SESSION-CODE <pair: SESSION-CODE;Virtel session>` tag embedded in the Virtel template pages.
 Although the HTML pages used to display 3270 data contain specific VIRTEL tags, these pages can be developed using standard web development tools.
-The pages containing VIRTEL specific tags are stored in a VIRTEL directory along with any images and other elements required.
+The pages containing VIRTEL specific tags are stored in a VIRTEL directory along with other Virtel web elements such as Java Script modules, CSS style sheets and images.
+The VIRTEL directory, known as the W2H directory, is located in the VSAM SAMP.TRSF file.

 .. raw:: latex